JNPRAutomate/ptolemy/README.md

 ## USAGE

----
+***
-**NOTE** : Devices which the script attempts to connect must have NETCONF and LLDP enabled on the specified port or the default port
+NOTE : Devices which the script attempts to connect must have NETCONF and LLDP enabled on the specified port or the default port
----
+***

 ### Web UI